 The ETF industry has grown by leaps and bounds over the past several years, with each new product launch marking yet another stride forward in democratizing the investment process.
 What better person to offer insights into the evolution of the industry than an ETF veteran himself.
 Meet David Fry, author and founder of the ETF Digest with more than three decades of experience in the finance industry.
 David is a well-known commentator and presenter on ETFs at conferences and his extensive experience as a portfolio manager and market strategist has earned him a respected reputation among self-directed and institutional investors alike.
 David Fry recently took time out of his schedule to discuss hurdles and opportunities that he sees in the space as well as his thoughts on the evolution of the ETF industry as a whole.

 ETF Database (ETFdb): How long have you been using ETFs for?
-Do you see this product structure as the preferred means for
+Do you see this product structure as the preferred means for building diversified, low-cost, long-term portfolios?

 David Fry (DF): I’ve been in the financial industry for nearly 40 years and took interest in ETFs as early as 1999 as I found their structure and liquidity appealing compared with mutual funds.
 I started the ETF Digest in 2001 where at the time there were just a handful of ETFs available to investors.
 When the mutual fund timing scandal hit in 2003, ETFs grew in popularity due to their positive attributes—intraday liquidity, transparency, low-costs, etc.—making them immune to the issues that plagued mutual funds post scandal.
 Today there are well over 1,400 ETFs available to investors sliced and diced in every conceivable way.